 The reliance of the Region on Correspondent Banking Relationships (CBRs) with overseas banks was brought into focus, as the number of CBRs fell, threatening some financial systems and real economies.
 Thus far in 2016 (Jamaica and the Bahamas) are ranked higher in economic growth while Jamaica and St. Lucia are in the top half of 182 countries assessed.
 Significantly, Trinidad and Tobago grew by just 0.2%.

-The main reason was declined in the output of the petroleum industry, where falling oil prices caused a cutback in some exploratory activities; some oil and gas fields matured, and there were prolonged periods of maintenance activity.
+The main reason was declined in output of the petroleum industry, where falling oil prices caused a cutback in some exploratory activities; some oil and gas fields matured, and there were prolonged periods of maintenance activity.
 In Haiti, drought caused a decline in agricultural production.
 Manufacturing, especially apparel, grew strongly; but construction growth slowed following a decline in donor support for post-earthquake reconstruction and an increase in civil unrest.
 In Belize, crop production and livestock farming increased, while wood output and shrimp production fell.

-Employment and prices
+Employment and Prices

 Unemployment remains a concern across much of the region.
 In St. Lucia, despite recent economic growth and a number of targeted government programs, unemployment fell only slightly to 24.1%.
 Unemployment fell in Jamaica.
 In line with the economic recovery; in Belize, thanks to increased activity in agriculture and construction while In Trinidad and Tobago, unemployment fell in the first half of the year but rose in the second half as the economy slowed.